lockss/lockss-rtd-portal/docs/migration/reconfiguring2.rst

             (v) :guilabel:`OK to store this configuration?`: Enter :kbd:`Y` for "yes", or simply hit :kbd:`Enter`.

-         e.
+         d.
 If your LOCKSS network uses LCAP SSL keystores for encrypted communication between nodes, see the :doc:`lcap-ssl` chapter.

       .. tab-item:: Same-Host Migration
          :sync: samehost